lohitpt252003/frontend-for-annaforces/app/README.md

 *   **`Profile`**: Displays user profile information.
 Now allows editing of name, username, and bio.
 Also displays a list of solved problems with clickable links to problem details.
 *   **`UserSubmissions`**: Displays a sortable table of all submissions for a specific user, fetched from the backend.
 Includes robust filter functionalities (by problem ID, status, language, and timestamp) with dynamically generated status options to ensure accuracy.
 Each submission ID is a clickable link to its detailed view, and problem IDs are now clickable links to problem details.
 *   **`ProblemSubmissions`**: Displays a list of all submissions for a specific problem, fetched from the backend.
 Includes filter functionalities (by user ID, status, and timestamp).
 Each submission is a clickable link to its detailed view, and user IDs are now clickable links to user profiles.
 *   **`SubmissionDetail`**: Displays the detailed information for a specific submission, including code, language, status, and test results, fetched from the backend.
+Test cases now collapse by default, and their statuses are color-coded (green for passed, red for wrong answer, yellow for runtime/time limit/memory limit, grey for compilation error).
+Input for each test case is also displayed.
 If the submission is not found, it displays a message indicating that the submission is not there.
 *   **`CodeSubmission`**: Provides a form for users to submit code for a specific problem, including language selection and code input.
 *   **`Credits`**: Displays credits for the project, including contributors and technologies used.
 *   **`Footer`**: Displays copyright information, links to About Us, Contact, and Privacy Policy pages.